 You can’t fix what you can’t see, so profiling is always step one.

 Don’t make users wait for long processes like sending emails, generating PDFs, or resizing images.
-Offload those to background jobs using tools like Sidekiq or Resque.
+Offload those to background jobs.
+Sidekiq (Redis-based) remains an industry standard for high-performance concurrency, but Solid Queue is the new modern default in Rails 8.

 Caching is your best friend when traffic spikes.
-Use Rails’ built-in caching or a cache store like Redis to store rendered views, partials, and the results of expensive queries.
+Use Rails’ built-in caching or Redis to store rendered views and expensive query results.
+However, for high-traffic applications with massive datasets, Solid Cache is a better choice.

 No matter how much you scale your infrastructure, slow SQL will result in a slow application.
 To improve performance: